hablapps/DontFearTheProfunctorOptics/Profunctors.md

 Indeed, this typeclass is very similar to `Cartesian`, but the resulting box deals with sum types (`Either`) instead of product types.
 What does it mean from our diagram perspective?
 It means that inputs are exclusive and only one of them will be active in a particular time.
-The input itself determines which part of the component is active.
-The new component is shown in the next picture:
+The input itself determines which path should be active.
+The corresponding diagram is shown in the next picture:

 ![cocartesian](diagram/cocartesian.svg)